wpxtmvpsxm/Glyph/pink.md

    ![cue](https://i.imgur.com/RTmaQhV.png)

 Boss219's strat- this one is tough.
 Don't fast fall, start the wallbounce at the right-hand red line and full height jump as late as possible, then tap left enough to reach the other red line (right-hand side of the dash crystal).
-Start holding right + climbjump as late as possible.
+Input right+climbjump as late as possible.

    </details>